MahadevaSneha/QuizVenture_CA2/README.md

 Read each question carefully and select the correct answer by clicking on one of the option.

-Once you've answered the questions, you score will be displayed.
+Once you've answered the questions, your score will be displayed.

 You can choose to reattempt the quiz or return to the main page.